irisida/SOLIDgo/readme.md

 ## SRP - Single responsibility principle

 A type should have one responsibility and therefore only one reason to change.
+In definition terms we typically see words like `class`, `module` and `encapsulate`.
+Working within the binds of `Go` we should assume that the most direct correlation to class is a struct and therefore:

+- A struct should have a single purpose or functionality.
+- All functionality of the struct should be strictly, narrowly aligned to that functionality/purpose.
+- cross cutting functionality extensions should be avoided or extracted out to another struct. (separation of concerns) -

 ## OCP - Open closed principle